turbot/terraform-provider-turbot/website/docs/r/shadow_resource.html.markdown

 ### Set policy directly on a new cloud resource

 Setting a policy directly on a newly created resource will usually fail with a resource not found error.
-The resource is created, but Turbot has not had a chance to discover it yet.
+The resource is created, but Turbot Guardrails has not had a chance to discover it yet.
 (Seconds matter!)

-A shadow resource provides a way to wait for the new resource to be discovered by Turbot, and then perform actions (e.g. setting a policy).
+A shadow resource provides a way to wait for the new resource to be discovered by Turbot Guardrails, and then perform actions (e.g. setting a policy).

 ```hcl
 resource "aws_s3_bucket" "my_bucket" {